dashcambike/dashcam-for-your-bike-site/_pages/mounts.md

   </a>
 </center>

-While Dashcam for your Bike is compatible with a wide range of mounts, our branded mount works better than anything else we've tested.
+While dashcam.bike is compatible with a wide range of mounts, our branded mount works better than anything else we've tested.
 It's secure, easy to install, and has a wide tilt angle so you can easily tilt your phone up to glance at Maps, then back down to continue recording.

 ## What's important in a mount?